palantir/atlasdb/docs/source/cluster_management/clis.rst

 sweep
 -----

 Sweep old table rows.
 This can be useful for improving performance if having too many dead cells is impacting read times.
 The command allows you to specify a namespace or a specific set of tables.
-Run ``./bin/atlasdb help sweep`` for more information.
+Run ``./bin/atlasdb help sweep`` for more information, or check out :ref:`the sweep CLI documentation <atlas_sweep_cli>`.

 timestamp